xfosdev/SpeedReader/README.md

 an automated information manipulator built on [OpenFox](https://github.com/xfosdev/OpenFox).

-It speeds up browsing by loading relevant content automatically hence alleviating
+It speeds up browsing by showing relevant content automatically.
-tab management and backtracking.

 You get the whole story, in 2.05D, quickly.